Thalanki-Jahnavi/Music-Streaming-Website/README.md

 Click Go to import the database.

-Step 5: Configure Database Connection
+5. Configure Database Connection

 Open the database connection file:

 db_connect.php

-Check the database connection details and update them according to your local MySQL configuration.
+Check the database connection details and update them according to your MySQL configuration.

 Example: